barrysir/stepmania-parsing-code/README.md

 # stepmania-parsing-code

 The bits of Stepmania's source code related to simfile parsing.
+Enough wiring is hooked up to use it as a fully-functional Stepmania file parser (though I'm not updating it anymore.)

-This was an attempt to leverage Stepmania's real source code to make a 100% accurate simfile parsing library, but I realized that it's probably better to build one from scratch and copy paste relevant bits of code over, so this project is defunct.
-Take a look if you're interested.
+This was an attempt to use Stepmania's real source code to make a 100% accurate simfile parsing library, but it's probably better to build one from scratch and copy paste relevant bits of code over, so this project is defunct.
+Still maybe interesting to look at.

 I'm not a C++ programmer, I've probably made some weird choices while making this, just giving a heads-up.

+Some way too extensive documentation I've put together on the SM file format is found in the [wiki](../../wiki).

 ## Feature list
  * SM, SSC, DWI file parsing/saving